barryclark/jekyll-now/_posts/2019-08-04-System-Documentation.md

 #### Themes

 Any non-trivial system and organization is composed of too many components, services and interactions between them.
-Trying to capture them all in a single diagram would result in something impossible to track.
+Trying to capture them all in a single diagram would result in something impossible to create, let alone track.

-For this reason, it makes sense to split the organization "ecosystem" in easier to understand chunks.
+For this reason, it makes sense to split the organization "ecosystem" in easier-to-understand chunks.
-It makes sense to make that split along the rough lines of [themes][18] or [sagas][19].
+That split can be done along the rough lines of [themes][18] or [sagas][19].

 One of our basic principles is to make the documentation accessible to everyone.
-Attempting to draw delineation lines along IT systems will not make sense to everyone.
+Attempting to draw delineation lines along IT systems limits the intended audience off the bat.
 What is "BigData store" supposed to mean to a customer support person?

 On the contrary, drawing the lines along discreet customer value functions or business principles, is something understandable by anyone in the organization.
 "Customer onboarding" means pretty much the same thing to everyone.

 #### Drilling down